bus-api-provider-vm — VM API provider

 http://127.0.0.1:8085.

-bus auth token --scope "vm:read vm:write"
+bus auth token --resources "vm:read vm:write"

 TOKEN="$(cat ~/.config/bus/auth/api-token)"